Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 [//]: # (title: Coroutines and channels − tutorial)

-> We plan to revise this tutorial.
-For an up-to-date guide to getting started with coroutines, see [Coroutines basics](coroutines-basics.md).
+> An upcoming update will revise this tutorial.
+In the meantime, for an up-to-date guide to getting started with coroutines, see [Coroutines basics](coroutines-basics.md).
 >
 {style="note"}